 Early History of the Sundell family

-Another 291 words (21 lines of text) covering the years 1627, 1630, 1673, 1750, and 1762 are included under the topic Early Sundell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sundell research.
+Another 106 words (8 lines of text) covering the years 1627, 1630, 1673, 1750, and 1762 are included under the topic Early Sundell History in all our PDF Extended History products and printed products wherever possible.

 Sundell Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Sundell are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Sundell include: Sunderland, Sundeland and others.